Looking for something to entertain the children over the holidays? Here are some of our favourite family-friendly days out in England.Read more...

 This attractive market town between East Dereham and King’s Lynn is well situated for exploring the Brecks as well as the coast and hinterland of northwest Norfolk.

 Below is a brief overview and suggestions of how to reach Norfolk from other parts of the country.
-A useful website for planning journeys by bus or train, or a combination of the two, is www.travelinesoutheast.org.uk.
+Traveline south east & anglia is a useful website for planning journeys by bus or train, or a combination of the two.

 There are regular rail services between Norwich and Great Yarmouth, Norwich and Cromer and Norwich and Thetford.
 Norwich is connected to London by direct trains from Liverpool Street station and to the Midlands and North by means of a change at Peterborough or Ely.
 Direct trains that stop at Manchester, Sheffield, Derby and Nottingham also run between Norwich and Liverpool.